 The current garden plan, installed in 1980, was designed as a formal axial garden.
-The terrace, brick walkways and fountain were added at that time.
-In the center of the fountain are two cupids, called "putti."
+The Terrace, brick walkways and fountain were added at that time.
+In the center of the fountain are two putto, called Putti (plural for putto).
 They were fabricated in France in 1850, and believed to be from the same foundry as the Statue of Liberty.
-They have a bronze lead finish, weigh 100 pounds each and are three feet tall.
+They have a bronze lead finish, weigh 100 pounds, and are three feet tall.

 The yard and garden continue to change.
-In 2011, a new kitchen garden was created that features heirloom varieties of fruits, vegetables and herbs.
+In 2011, two new kitchen gardens were created that features heirloom varieties of fruits, vegetables, and herbs.
 All plant material was donated by the Crow River Chapter of the Sustainable Farming Association, Nature's Nest Farm, and Riverbend Organic Farm.
-The raised beds were installed by Boy Scout troop 358 as a member's Eagle Scout project.
+The raised beds were installed by Boy Scout troop 358 as an Eagle Scout project.

 The Children's Garden was created by Susan Carlson in 1993, inspired by the Children's Garden at the White House.
-The garden of plants and flowers surrounds a lily pond, stocked with koi, and a path that follows the south and east perimeter of the garden.
-Placed along the path are ornamental stones with plaques commemorating all the children who have lived at the Residence, starting with the Irvines through the current day.
-Minnesota artist Doug Forsberg created "Carl," a bronze statue of a small boy on a bicycle, which sits alongside the Children's Garden.
+Minnesota artist Doug Forsberg created Carl, a bronze statue of a small boy on a bicycle, which sits alongside the Children's Garden.

 When the house was transferred to the state, the yard continued to be used for both private and official events.
 The Andersons had a tire swing and the children rode their bikes and go-carts on the paths.
 The Carlsons enjoyed hosting casual get-togethers in the back yard, especially barbeques.
-Governor Dayton's dogs enjoy running in the open spaces.
 For a brief time, the Andersons had goats that were seen cavorting in the gardens.